cs-ed/edtech-plan-shuff57/README.md

 Furthermore, these features should be able to cover any IEP or 504 plan accommodation or modification.

 *For English Language Learners* :
-The above description *For Learners with Special Needs* details accommodations that may be made for English Language Learners.
+The above description *For Learners with Special Needs* detail accommodations that may be made for English Language Learners.
 </ul>

 ### Prerequisites